dynatrace-ace-services/slo-simply-smarter/README.md

  ## Automatic mapping
- With Python - : see paragraph Automatic installation with `script python` with this variable:
+ With Python - : see paragraph Automatic installation with `python script` with this variable:

     export Deploy=SLO